 - Low stress way of life

 The Japanese also believe in working as long as they can.
 Many work until they are in their 80s and some even work until they reach 90 and beyond.
-A strong work ethic and a busy social life can be attributed to their long life span.
+A strong work ethic and a busy social life may contribute to their long lifespan.
 Remaining active has been proven to be a positive factor for the elderly.
 Those who are elderly in Japan try to make the most out of their daily life and fill their days with enriching activities.

 Of course, as with any group, there are concerns for senior citizens in Japan.
 Living longer means more potential difficulties regarding finances and retirement.
 This is most likely one reason the Japanese still work when they are elderly.
 Saving enough money to keep you secure until you reach 100 and beyond can be quite stressful, not to mention that it requires extensive planning and saving.

 Japan has offered universal health coverage to its population since 1961, but in 2000 Japan added long-term care falling under the umbrella of welfare services.
 In response to an aging society, Japan is preparing to install a "Community-Based Integrated Care System" by the year 2025.
 This care system will include four aspects that are specifically designed to support an aged population:

 - Ji-jo: Self-care

 - Go-jo: Mutual aid